admin-shell-io/id/aas/3/0/RC01/README.md

  [http://admin-shell.io/aas/3/0/RC01/RelationshipElement](http://admin-shell.io/aas/3/0/RC01/RelationshipElement) The RelationshipElement class as defined in Details of the 'Asset Administration Shell - Part 1 - Version 3.0RC01'.

-## RelationshipElement/relationshipFirst
+## RelationshipElement/first
  First element in the relationship taking the role of the subject.

- [http://admin-shell.io/aas/3/0/RC01/RelationshipElement/relationshipFirst](http://admin-shell.io/aas/3/0/RC01/RelationshipElement/relationshipFirst) The attribute relationshipFirst of the RelationshipElement class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0RC01
+ [http://admin-shell.io/aas/3/0/RC01/RelationshipElement/first](http://admin-shell.io/aas/3/0/RC01/RelationshipElement/first) The attribute first of the RelationshipElement class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0RC01

-## RelationshipElement/relationshipSecond
+## RelationshipElement/second
  Second element in the relationship taking the role of the object.

- [http://admin-shell.io/aas/3/0/RC01/RelationshipElement/relationshipSecond](http://admin-shell.io/aas/3/0/RC01/RelationshipElement/relationshipSecond) The attribute relationshipSecond of the RelationshipElement class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0RC01
+ [http://admin-shell.io/aas/3/0/RC01/RelationshipElement/second](http://admin-shell.io/aas/3/0/RC01/RelationshipElement/second) The attribute second of the RelationshipElement class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0RC01

 ## Security
  Container for security relevant information of the AAS.